compspec/fractale-mcp/README.md

 # In one terminal (start MCP)
 fractale start -t http --port 8089

+# Define the model (provider and endpoints) to use.
+export FRACTALE_LLM_PROVIDER=openai
+export OPENAI_API_KEY=xxxxxxxxxxxxxxxx
+export OPENAI_BASE_URL=https://my.custom.url/v1

 # In the other, run the plan
 fractale agent ./examples/plans/docker-build-lammps.yaml
 ```

  - `manager` agents know how to orchestrate step agents and choose between them (don't hold state, but could)
  - `step` agents are experts on doing specific tasks.
 This originally was an agent with specific functions to do something (e.g., docker build) and now is a generic MCP agent with a prompt that gives it context and a goal.

 The initial design of `helper` agents from the first fractale is subsumed by the idea of an MCP function.
 A helper agent _is_ an MCP tool.

 The design is simple in that each agent is responding to state of error vs. success.
 In the [first version](https://github.com/compspec/fractale) of our library, agents formed a custom graph.
 In this variant, we refactor to use MCP server tools.
-It has the same top level design with a manager, but each step agent is like a small state machine governmed by an LLM with access to MCP tools and resources.
+It has the same top level design with a manager, but each step agent is like a small state machine governed by an LLM with access to MCP tools and resources.

 See [examples/agent](examples/agent) for an example, along with observations, research questions, ideas, and experiment brainstorming!

+#### TODO

-TODO refactor examples.
+- refactor examples
+- debug why the startup is so slow.

 ### Design Choices